17 Pro Kitchen Tips to Make You a Better Baker and Cook

 Click here to learn to fold a paper cone out of a parchment triangle for decorating.

 If your standard American icing, made with 10x powdered sugar, is too thin, don’t add more sugar.
-Sugar is hygroscopic and will attract more water, and you will end up with a soupy mess.
+Sugar is hygroscopic and will attract more water, and especially on humid days, you could end up with a soupy mess.
 Try adding more butter instead.

 And as long as we’re talking about caramel, the darker you take it, the less sweet and more complex the flavor will be.
 The lighter your caramel is, the sweeter and more one-note the caramel is.
 I tend to take mine to Pretty Darned Dark.
 And always add salt to caramel–it will counteract any bitterness and really bring out the complexity of flavor, even in a light caramel.